mdalai/self-driving-car-vehicle-detection/writeup_template.md

 ![alt text][image22]

+## Train Classifier
-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using...